jkkummerfeld/irc-disentanglement/data/README.md

 # Pilot Data

-Used in the process of developing the annotation scheme, not intended for use in developing models.
+Used in the process of developing the annotation scheme, **NOT** intended for use in developing models.
+If you use this data for either training or tuning your model your results with NOT be comparable with those in the paper.
+This is included mainly for completeness.

 Overall 1,250 lines (counting is a little subtle as it includes lines that didn't get a label)